 Merciful healers only gain one domain (which must be the Healing domain), and they must choose to channel positive energy, though they cannot use the ability to harm undead (but this shouldn’t be surprising).
 In exchange, they don’t provoke attacks of opportunity for using the Heal skill to stabilize dying creatures, nor do they provoke attacks of opportunity when casting healing spells.
 The oracle of life gains a similar ability (though it doesn’t also apply to the Heel skill).

-The real difference comes in at 3rd level, with the merciful healer’s namesake ability, merciful healing.
-At 3rd level, the merciful healer can choose one harmful condition, such as fatigued or shaken, and whenever she uses her channel energy ability, she can remove that condition from one creature affected by the ability’s healing.
+The real difference comes in at the third level, with the merciful healer’s namesake ability, merciful healing.
+At the third level, the merciful healer can choose one harmful condition, such as fatigued or shaken, and whenever she uses her channel energy ability, she can remove that condition from one creature affected by the ability’s healing.
 Every three levels after that (up through 12th level), she can choose another condition (and gains an expanded list of conditions she can choose, like the paladin’s mercy ability).
-At 6th and 12th levels, she can affect one additional target with merciful healing, up to 3 total targets.
+At the sixth and 12th levels, she can affect one additional target with merciful healing, up to three total targets.
 Other than traditional spells like remove disease, the oracle of life doesn’t have any special way to remove conditions, and the ability to remove them from multiple targets at once is completely unique to the merciful healer.
 As an added bonus, the merciful healer can take feats that affect a paladin’s mercy ability for merciful healing.

-Starting at 8th level, with the true healing ability, the merciful cleric can choose to reroll 1s on the d6s she rolls for channel energy instead of using merciful healing.
+Starting at the eighth level, with the true healing ability, the merciful cleric can choose to reroll ones on the d6s she rolls for channel energy instead of using merciful healing.
 Considering that clerics have two more uses of channel energy per day, the merciful healer can compete quite well with the oracle of life in terms of healing output.

 Compared to the oracle of life, the merciful healer still has full access to the cleric spell list and can prepare any spells on it each day, giving him a substantial edge over his spontaneously casting brethren.
 This makes the archetype a worthy choice to consider over an oracle of life.